 ADUK cannot offer advice but you can contact your local CAB or get in touch with The Equalities and Human Rights Commission (EHRC) for advice https://www.equalityhumanrights.com/en

-People with disabilities that use assistance dogs have important rights under the Equality Act 2010 and Disability Discrimination Act 1995 (NI).
-The law protects people with disabilities to ensure that they can enjoy the same rights as everyone else to use the services supplied by shops, banks, hotels, libraries, pubs, taxis and restaurants.
+Disabled people that use assistance dogs have important rights under the Equality Act 2010 and Disability Discrimination Act 1995 (NI).
+The law protects disabled people to ensure that they can enjoy the same rights as everyone else to use the services supplied by shops, banks, hotels, libraries, pubs, taxis and restaurants.

 Service Providers, including schools, must make reasonable adjustments for disabled people who use an assistance dog in order for them to access their services or venues.

 As an assistance dog owner, you may want to accompany your children onto the school grounds whilst using your assistance dog.
 ADUK would encourage assistance dogs owners to have a conversation about this with the school in question before they bring the dog onto the grounds.